-- Mineral Resource and Mineral Reserves is a summary of Resource estimations and studies made over time adjusted to projected mining situation of December 31. - Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Reserve and Resources are reported without dilution. - Reasonable Prospects for Eventual Economic Extraction is defined for the Mineral Resource by a simplified undiscounted pit optimization. - The Mineral Reserve is defined by the Life of Mine Plan. - The cut-off for the Mineral Reserve is based on location cost analysis and varies between 0.04% and 0.14% Cu.
+- Mineral Resource and Mineral Reserves is a summary of Resource estimations and studies made over time adjusted to projected mining situation of December 31. - Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Reserve and Resources are reported without dilution. - Reasonable Prospects for Eventual Economic Extraction is defined for the Mineral Resource by a simplified undiscounted pit optimization. - The Mineral Reserve is defined by the Life of Mine Plan.
+However, 35Mt of inferred Resources inside the Reserve shell are reported as Resources instead of Reserves. - The cut-off for the Mineral Reserve is based on location cost analysis and varies between 0.04% and 0.14% Cu.
 The cut-off for the Mineral Resource is 0.06%. - The Mineral Reserve includes portions of the Life of Mine Plan where not all permits are currently in place, but there is a high confidence that they will eventually be granted.
 Proved Mineral Reserves are covered by all necessary permits. - Tonnes and grades are rounded which may result in apparent summation differences between tonnes, grade and contained metal content.